 The solution

-They considered both options carefully and decided to re-mortgage to another residential mortgage with a building society.
-Their equity release options were dismissed as they wanted a repayment mortgage, so they could clear the mortgage as quickly as possible.
+Equity release options were dismissed as they wanted a repayment mortgage.
+This was so they could clear the mortgage as quickly as possible.

 Tim’s advice meant that Jim and Barbara had the security of a fixed rate and a plan in place to be mortgage-free by their 75th birthday.